Tanya Bardsley

 Tanya Louise Bardsley (née Robinson; born 29 April 1981) is an English model and reality television personality.
-She is best known for starring in the ITVBe reality television series The Real Housewives of Cheshire which was first aired in 2015.
-She is married to footballer Phil Bardsley.
+She is best known for starring in the ITVBe reality television series The Real Housewives of Cheshire since 2015, of which she is the longest serving cast member.
+She is married to Macclesfield Town F.C. assistant manager Phil Bardsley.

 Early life

 Robinson was born in Wigan, Greater Manchester, and grew up in Richmond, North Yorkshire.
 Her father, Steve, worked for the British Army throughout Robinson's childhood.

 Modelling career

 Robinson has appeared on the cover of Zoo Weekly, Ice, and several times in FHM magazine, as being the winner of their inaugural "High Street Honeys" competition in 2002, and being named to their "100 Sexiest Women in the World" list in 2003 (38), 2004 (32), 2005 (41), 2006 (29) and 2007 (63).

 In 2003, Robinson appeared in a Lynx advert where she appeared as a pizza delivery girl in pink underwear.

 Robinson had breast enlargement surgery going from a B cup to a 32D.
 In 2007, she appeared topless for the first time since getting her breasts enlarged in Zoo, having previously only been photographed topless on holiday before her breast enlargement.
-Robinsons subsequently posed topless in shoots for FHM and Zoo, including a shoot for Zoo with fellow High Street Honey Kayleigh Pearson.
+Robinson subsequently posed topless in shoots for FHM and Zoo, including a shoot for Zoo with fellow High Street Honey Kayleigh Pearson.